flash62au/EngineDriver_Home/docs/operation/interface.rst

 TODO

-Accessed from the menu on the any of the main screens as ``Turnouts`` or ``Points`` or by swiping left or right twice from the Throttle Screen if enabled in the Left with the ``Swipe through Web?`` preference.
+Accessed from any of the main screens by the menu :menuselection:`Menu --> Web` or by swiping left or right twice from the Throttle Screen if enabled in the Left with the ``Swipe through Web?`` preference: :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Swipe through Web`
 It can also be accessed, if the ``Screen orientation`` preference is set to ``Auto Web``, by rotating the Android Device/Phone.

 This screen displays a web browser interface that lets you view any web page.
 Normally this will be a web page on your JMRI server.